hapify/hapify/docs/en/docs/reference/ejs-javascript.md

 ## Templating

-Voici des exemples de template EJS et JavaScript utilisant cet objet modèle.
+Here are examples of EJS and JavaScript templates using this model object.

-### Template de type `one model`
+### Template of type `one model

 === "EJS"